MartinYeung5/hackathon_project/README.md

 2. Public can donate or sell the expired cosmetic products to our partners.
 In order to increase the motivation, we will give them 1 NFT as identity reorganization/membership.
 Our partner can share their profit with them.
 It means that when Our partner get profit form the expired cosmetic products, the donator will receive the profit too.

 #### Partners:
-1. Recycling company and NGO, we will collaborate with them to promote green life and protect our Earth.
+1. Recycling company and NGO, expired cosmetic products and recycle to new product (color pencil or watercolor).
-2. Color pen manufacturers/ watercolor manufacturers, we can collaborate with manufacturers to create high quantity of color in short time.
+2. Color pen manufacturers/ watercolor manufacturers, expired cosmetic products and recycle to new product (color pencil or watercolor)
-3. Handicap/ socially vulnerable groups, we can create new job for them, the new job is responsible to make the watercolor from expired cosmetic products.
-The process is simple and we can create the watercolor at home or office.
-But it can only handle low quantity of color product.

 #### User/Buyer:
-1.School/painting school (Buyer), we can sign an agreement with them to have the long-term collaboration.
+1.School/painting school (Buyer), They can sign an agreement with our partners to have the long-term collaboration.
 Actually, every school may need lots of color consumption for painting class per year.
-If we can get some collaboration with school, it can support our business a lot.
-2.Beneficiary Group (User) such as grassroots who may not have much money to buy color for painting or learning purpose, we will send some free color to them in order to support their learning or hobby.
+2.Beneficiary Group (User) such as grassroots who may not have much money to buy color for painting or learning purpose, our partners can send some free color to them in order to support their learning or hobby.
+Our platform can record all resource allocation to prevent overuse.
-3.Public (Buyer), they will buy our business products
+3.Public (Buyer), they can buy business products via our platform.

 ### Connection between User and NFT
 #### 1. Public